-Sitting before the computer for hours together and for days has become more than a fashion and requirements of modern work life.
+Sitting before the computer for hours together and for days has become more than a fashion and requirements of modern work life, resulting in a high blue light exposure.

-But a new term ‘computer face’ has emerged to describe premature aging effects caused by sitting at the computer for hours.
+But a new eye health term ‘computer face’ has emerged to describe premature aging effects caused by sitting at the computer for hours.

 According to medical experts, people who are required to sit continuously at the computer for hours are at greater risk of facing premature aging.